physics-faas/global-continuum-placement/README.md

 ## T4.3 Global Continuum Patterns Placement (M4-M30, Leader: RYAX, Participants:ATOS, HUA, BYTE)

-This task will be responsible for modelling and deciding on the placement of the various application components to available and suitable candidate cloud services and Edge devices.
+This function will be responsible for modelling and deciding on the placement of the various application components to available and suitable candidate cloud services and Edge devices.
 To this end it needs to incorporate aspects such as performance of the individual services, network links between the service